dr563105/mlops-project-grocery-sales/README.md

 ## Problem Statement

 The sales department of a grocery chain wants to build an unit sales prediction engine(a web service application).
 Their ML engineer has already a predictor ML model but they don't know how to bring that model into production.
-The task here is to use necessary MLOPS tools and manage the ML model in production.
+The task here is to use necessary MLOPS tools, design and manage production workflow.
 ## MLOPS model pipeline tools

 1. [MLFlow](https://www.mlflow.org) for experiment tracking